Your next step is to complete a full application.

-VA loans are guaranteed by the U.S. Department of Veteran Affairs and lenders like Ruoff Home Mortgage who make the loans available to eligible veterans and their families.
+VA loans are guaranteed by the U.S. Department of Veteran Affairs and lenders like Ruoff Mortgage who make the loans available to eligible veterans and their families.
 A VA loan often has lower closing costs and more liberal terms and requirements.
-Interest rates can often be negotiable.
-Qualified homebuyers must receive a certificate of eligibility from the U.S. Department of Veteran Affairs for this loan.
+Qualified homebuyers must receive a certificate of eligibility from the U.S. Department of Veteran Affairs for this loan type.

 In many cases, your VA loan will fully finance your new home.
 With no down payment required and low closing costs, you can move into your home without a large payment upfront.

-A VA loan does not require private mortgage insurance like most traditional mortgages.
-Whether you put down a large down payment or not, you will not have to pay PMI.
+A VA loan does not require monthly private mortgage insurance like most traditional mortgages.
+Whether you put down a large down payment or not, you will not have to pay PMI each month.

 A VA loan comes backed with a guarantee from the federal government.
 If you are unable to make monthly payments, you may qualify for assistance from the VA.